 Artist’s Statement

 Drawing in the landscape is often a starting point.
 It makes me think about past events that have shaped the environment, the people and stories, and the sense of place.
 I also draw on the archive to illuminate the work.
+Other, more universal issues surface as the work develops - loss, belonging, borders and exclusion, social constructions that confine or ‘other’ and pockets of resistance in relation to these.

 Artist’s Bio